-What exactly is backed up when you create one.
-Thanks in advance for clearing this up for me.
+What exactly is backed up when you create a System Image Backup?

-Rick’s answer: Olivene, when you create a System Image you are effectively backing up the entire hard drive.
-Everything you have stored on the drive will be saved as a backup on your recovery media.
+To answer your question, when you create a System Image you are effectively backing up the entire hard drive.
+And that’s the case in Windows 11 as well.

-When you create a System Image you are basically taking a “snapshot” of the contents of your hard drive that you can use at a later time to recreate that same exact configuration after a hard drive failure, critical virus attack or other system emergency.
+You can use then that backup at a later time to recreate that same exact configuration after a drive failure, a critical virus attack or some other system failure.

-I hope this helps!
+I hope this helps, Olivene.
+Good luck!